smorad/um_cisc_7404/03_mdp.typ

 ==
 $ Pr(s_n | s_0) = sum_(s_1, s_2, dots s_(n-1) in S) product_(t=0)^(n-1)  Pr(s_(t+1) | s_t) $ #pause

-This expression tells us how the Markov process evolves over time
+This expression tells us how the Markov process evolves over time #pause

+We can predict the future, $n$ timesteps from now #pause

+If $s$ is the state of the world, you can predict the future of the world #pause

+If $s$ represents someone's mind, you can predict their future thoughts

 ==

-*Question:* When does a Markov process end? #pause
+We can predict a state $s_n$, but a Markov process never ends #pause

-*Answer:* Technically, never.
-You transition between states forever #pause
+The future infinite, there is always a next state #pause

 However, many processes we like to model eventually end #pause
 - Dying in a video game #pause
-- Reaching your destination #pause
+- Completing a task #pause
 - Running out of money #pause

 *Question:* How can we model a Markov process that ends? #pause

-*Answer:* We create a *terminal state* that we cannot leave
+*Answer:* We create a *terminal state* that we can enter but cannot leave

 ==